MarimerLLC/BlazorHol/labs/14/readme.md

 ## Using the API in the Blazor project

 1. Open the `Weather.razor` file in the `BlazorHolCallingApis` project
-2. Change the `WeatherForecastService` class to use the Web API
+2. Change the `Weather.razor` page to use the Web API

 ```csharp
     protected override async Task OnInitializedAsync()